-10. Business review
+10 Business Review

-We are real estate developer and an international workspace provider with mission to bring remarkable experiences to people through our real estate solutions.
+We are a real estate developer and an international workspace provider with a mission to bring remarkable experiences to people through our real estate solutions.

 We aim to set trends in office space solutions.
 We are happy to bring something more than clients and communities expect from us, something that will differentiate us from others.
 We believe this way creates greater value for our partners, clients and local communities, as well as for our shareholders.
-Our commercial achievements together with robust result confirmed we're on the right track.
+Our commercial achievements together with robust results have confirmed we're on the right track.